tempestphp/tempest-docs/src/Web/Documentation/content/1.x/5-extra-topics/00-roadmap.md

 - [Authentication and authorization](/main/features/authentication): the current implementation is very lightweight, and we welcome people to experiment with more complex implementations as third-party packages before committing to a framework-provided solution.
 - [ORM](/main/essentials/database): you can use existing ORMs like [Doctrine](https://www.doctrine-project.org/) as an alternative.
 - [The DateTime component](https://github.com/tempestphp/tempest-framework/tree/main/packages/datetime): you can use [Carbon](https://carbon.nesbot.com/docs/) or [Psl](https://github.com/azjezz/psl) as alternatives.
+- [The mail component](/docs/features/mail): this is a newly added component in Tempest 1.4, and is kept experimental for a couple of feature releases to make sure we can fix all edge cases before calling it "stable".

 Please note that we're committed to making all of these components stable as soon as possible.
 To do so, we will need real-life feedback from the community.
 By marking these components as experimental, we acknowledge that we probably won't get it right from the get-go, and we want to be clear about that up front.